ktshen/screener/README.md

 ```

 When devising your own strategy, feel free to refer to the existing strategies for guidance and inspiration.
 The stock data is downloaded from Tiingo and Yahoo Finance, and the cryptocurrency data is obtained from Binance.

-- Change CURRENT_TIMEZONE in src/downloader.py if timezone is essential to you.

 ## License